Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem9.md

 #### Usage

-*symbolItem.sourceFilePath*
+SymbolItem.sourceFilePath

 #### Description

-Property; a string that specifies the path for the source FLA file as a file:/// URI.
+Property; `string`; A string that specifies the path for the source FLA file as a file:/// URI.
 The path must be an absolute path, not a relative path.
 This property is used for shared library symbols.

 #### Example